deache/nintendo-switch/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist` directory.

 ## Running unit tests